fbpx

 Special Advisor to Auxiliary Programs

-Emily has been spending summers at Brooks School Day Camp for 20 years.
-This year will be her twelfth year on staff.
-She has her Bachelor’s degree in sociology, a master’s in business administration (MBA) from Quinnipiac University, and a Master’s in social work from the University of Michigan.
-When not a Brooks, Emily works as a social worker at Perkins School for the Blind.
-She loves working with kids in various settings, including camp, gymnastics classes, and schools.
-She enjoys hanging out with friends and family, sports, and spending her summer days at the beach in her free time.
+Emily has been part of Brooks School Day Camp for over 20 years, with this being her sixteenth year on staff.
+She holds a Bachelor’s degree in Sociology, an MBA from Quinnipiac University, and a Master’s in Social Work from the University of Michigan.
+At camp, Emily contributes to the strategic planning and operations of the summer programs.
+Outside of Brooks, she works as a social worker at Perkins School for the Blind.
+Emily enjoys working with children in various settings, including camp, gymnastics classes, and schools.
+In her free time, she loves spending time with friends and family, playing sports, and relaxing at the beach.

 James Allen

-James first began working at Brooks School Summer Programs in 2006 and now leads the team of summer school teachers.
-James has been an English teacher for sixteen years and has been working with children since he was twelve.
-In high school and college, James was a camp counselor, swim teacher, and tennis instructor.
-He earned his Bachelor’s degree from the University of New Hampshire in English/journalism and was a newspaper reporter for four years before returning to earn his Master’s degree in education from UNH, and later, a school principal’s certificate through Salem State University.
-During the school year, James teaches English and journalism classes at Triton High School in Byfield.
-In his free time, James loves skiing, hiking, and camping with his wife and two children, and coaches as many of his son and daughter’s sports teams as he can.
+James began working at Brooks School Summer Programs in 2006 and now leads the Summer Term instructors.
+With nearly twenty years of experience as an English teacher, James has been involved with children’s programs since he was twelve, having worked as a camp counselor, swim teacher, and tennis instructor during high school and college.
+He holds a Bachelor’s degree in English/Journalism from the University of New Hampshire and worked as a newspaper reporter for four years before earning his Master’s in Education from UNH.
+He later obtained a school principal’s certificate from Salem State University and a CAGS in Curriculum & Instruction in 2024.
+During the school year, James teaches English and journalism at Triton High School in Byfield.
+In his free time, he enjoys skiing, hiking, camping, and coaching his children’s sports teams.

 Logistics Supervisor